Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Introduction

 However, learning scene-level geometry in the space of positions and directions is challenging.
-In comparison to SDF, introducing direction as an additional input requires additional training data with diverse viewing directions to provide sufficient supervision.
+Compared to SDF, the introduction of direction as an additional input requires additional training data with diverse viewing directions to provide sufficient supervision.
 Another difficulty is that SDDF is sensitive to the ray positions and directions because occlusions introduce discontinuities in the observed distance.
-For these reasons, previous methods closest to ours for learning directional distance models \cite{zobeidi2021,pddf2022} are only applicable to single object shape modeling.
-In contrast, we consider learning scene-level SDDFs, which is necessary for robot navigation but exacerbates the aforementioned challenges.
+For these reasons, previous methods for learning directional distance models~\cite{zobeidi2021,pddf2022} are only applicable to single-object shape modeling.
+In contrast, we consider learning \emph{scene-level} SDDF, which is necessary for many applications ranging from mixed reality to robotics, where rendering and directional distance measurement are required at the scene level.

 To address these challenges, we propose a method that combines the advantages of explicit and implicit representations to learn SDDF at the scene level.
 As shown in Fig.~\ref{fig:teaser}, our method first constructs an explicit ellipsoid-based prior to capture the coarse structure and occlusions of the environment.
 Then, an implicit residual neural network model corrects the coarse ellipsoid predictions with precise details that capture the fine structure of the environment.
-We guarantee that both the ellipsoid prior and the residual network are differentiable and, hence, our SDDF model supports single-query novel view synthesis and differentiable view optimization.
-In summary, this paper makes the following contributions. \begin{itemize} \item We define a signed directional distance function suitable for scene-level representation.
+We guarantee that both the ellipsoid prior and the residual network are differentiable, and hence, our SDDF model supports single-query novel view synthesis and differentiable view optimization.
+While NeRF and GS focus on photometric rendering, our focus in this paper is on geometric reconstruction with efficient depth rendering, which can benefit various applications relying on directional distances.
+In summary, this paper makes the following contributions. \begin{itemize} \item We introduce a new definition of SDDF suitable for scene-level representation, which extends the original SDDF definition for single objects~\cite{zobeidi2021} to handle occlusions in complex large-scale environments.

-\item We design a hybrid explicit-implicit model to approximate SDDF, consisting of an ellipsoid-based prior and an implicit neural residual, and guarantee that SDDF predictions of our complete model satisfy an Eikonal distance constraint by construction.
+\item We design a hybrid explicit-implicit model to approximate SDDF, consisting of an ellipsoid-based prior and an implicit neural residual, and show that the full model satisfies an Eikonal-like constraint by construction.

 \item We develop an algorithm to initialize the ellipsoid prior and derive the gradients with respect to its parameters in closed-form to accelerate training.
+Code is available at \url{https://github.com/existentialrobotics/neural_sddf}.